ArthurCLM/shiny_assignment/README.md

 ![](images_tutorial/img3.png)

-The tabs called **'Table', 'Chart-Line', 'Other Charts'** are information regarding the database country of Poland.
+The tabs called **'Table', 'Line Chart', 'Other Charts'** are information regarding the database country of Poland.
 The first one is a summary of the filtered information, the second one is a time series graph of the information and the last tab is just some bar graphs of other variables that i thought interesting for the user to see.
 Also, I added a timeline on the left side.

 ![](images_tutorial/img4.png)